 - Oral Health and Low-Income Nonelderly Adults: A Review of Coverage and Access

-A User’s Guide for Implementation of Interprofessional Oral Health Core Clinical Competenciesis a report from the National Network for Oral health Access that describes a set interprofessional oral health core clinical competencies that HRSA developed to increase integration of oral health care into primary health care and their five domains: risk assessment, oral evaluation, preventive interventions, communication and education, and interprofessional collaborative practice.
+A User’s Guide for Implementation of Interprofessional Oral Health Core Clinical Competencies report from the National Network for Oral health Access describes interprofessional oral health core clinical competencies that HRSA developed to increase integration of oral health care into primary health care.

 Guidance for Oral Health Professionals (pgs.
 4-5) is a resources from the National Maternal and Child Oral Health Resource Center lists the activities performed by oral health professionals to pregnant women as allowed by state practice acts.

-The Integration of Oral Health and Primary Care Practice report and its recommendations serve as guiding principles and provide a framework for the design of a competency-based, interprofessional practice model to integrate oral health and primary care.
+The Integration of Oral Health and Primary Care Practice report provides a framework for the design of a competency-based, interprofessional practice model to integrate oral health and primary care.

 The Cultural Competency Program for Oral Health Professionals (CCPOHP) through the Office of Minority Health offers information and knowledge about cultural and linguistic competency specifically for oral health professionals.